bmvinay7/Nemory/SCHEDULING_GUIDE.md

 The Nemory scheduling system allows you to automate AI summary generation and delivery.
 Set up custom schedules to receive AI-powered summaries of your Notion content at regular intervals via Telegram or email.

+**🚀 New: Server-Side Scheduling** - Schedules now run on Vercel cron jobs, meaning they work 24/7 even when your browser is closed!
+No more need to keep the app open for schedules to trigger.

 ## Features

 ### ⏰ Flexible Scheduling